Networks on O2: virtual operators using their signal ranked

 The retailers featured on this page may compensate us when our readers follow links to their websites and make a purchase.
 More

 We walk you through options to get a phone deal on the O2 network with one of the smaller providers that piggyback on O2.
-Last updated: 17th January 2022.
+Last updated: 12th December 2022.

 In our guide

-Lower costs than O2 with different benefits
+Join O2’s network at lower costs with different benefits

 If you want a phone contract, don’t write off O2 immediately.
 You can get good deals by signing up via other retailers that sell phones on O2 (compare them here).
 O2’s SIMs with big data are also pretty competitive: